microsoft/folio/README.md

 - `expectedStatus: 'passed' | 'failed' | 'timedOut'` - Whether this test is expected to pass, fail or timeout.
 - `timeout: number` - Test timeout.
 - `annotations` - [Annotations](#annotations) that were added to the test.
-- `snapshotPathSegment: string` - Relative path, used to locate snapshots for the test.
+- `snapshotSuffix: string` - Suffix used to locate snapshots for the test.
-- `snapshotPath(...pathSegments: string[])` - Function that returns the full path to a particular snapshot for the test.
+- `snapshotPath(snapshotName: string)` - Function that returns the full path to a particular snapshot for the test.
 - `outputDir: string` - Absolute path to the output directory for this test run.
 - `outputPath(...pathSegments: string[])` - Function that returns the full path to a particular output artifact for the test.